apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ### Use Alias

-Since the unique data model of IoTDB, lots of additional information like device will be carried before each sensor.
+Since the unique data model of IoTDB, Infornt of each sensor is attached a lot of additional information, such as the device.
 Sometimes, we want to query just one specific device, then these prefix information show frequently will be redundant in this situation, influencing the analysis of result set.
 At this time, we can use `AS` function provided by IoTDB, assign an alias to time series selected in query.

 For example：